Greggor Ilagan

 Greggor Johanson P. Ilagan is an American politician who is currently the Hawaii state representative in Hawaii's 4th district.
 He won the seat after incumbent Democrat Joy San Buenaventura decided to run for a seat in the Hawaii Senate.
 He previously ran for Hawaii Senate in Hawaii's 2nd district, running in the primary against then-incumbent Russell Ruderman, losing the race.
 He won election for his House seat in 2020 against Republican Hope Louise Cermelj.
+Ilagan also served as a member of the Hawai'i County Council from 2012 to 2016.

 Early life and education

 Ilagan was born in Misamis Occidental in the Philippines.
 His biological father was an engineer from Nueva Ecija.
 Before Ilagan turned seven years old, his mother remarried and they left the Philippines to live with his stepfather in Hawaii.
 Upon graduating from Waiakea High School in Hilo, Ilagan served in the Hawaii Air National Guard for six years.

 Political career

 Ilagan was elected to the Hawaii County Council in 2012 and reelected in 2014.
 In 2016, he ran against then-incumbent Hawaii state senator Russell Ruderman in the Democratic primary for Hawaii's 2nd district.
-His use of the dating app Tinder made national news on NPR, Time, and Huffington Post.
+During his campaign, his use of the dating app Tinder made national news on NPR, Time, and Huffington Post.
 He lost the race by nine percent.

 In 2020, Ilagan ran in Hawaii's 4th State House district, winning both the Democratic primary and general election.
 In the State House, Ilagan served on the housing and finance committees and vice chair for the transportation committee.
 In 2022, Ilagan was appointed vice speaker.
-He currently serves as Co-Chair of the Hawaii Future Caucus with Kanani Souza.

-Ilagan was selected to join the 2024 Healthcare Innovation Fellowship and 2025-2026 Prenatal-to-Three Innovation Fellowship cohorts, hosted by Future Caucus for young legislators invested in building bipartisan policy addressing key healthcare issues.